elwazi/data-catalogue-frontend-elwazi/README.md

 The pipeline is defined in [.gitlab-ci.yml](.gitlab-ci.yml).
 It deploys on the ait k8s.
 It uses the following gitlab variables:
+- project variables
   - KUBECTL_NAMESPACE - namespace specific for this catalogue project
+- group variables
   - KUBECONFIG - secret file containing connection info to ait k8s cluster
   - KUBERNETES_MASTER - address of k8s cluster
   - DOCKER_CONFIG_JSON - secret file used for k8s to set up the image pull secret from the image repo on gitlab.

 ### CI/CD TO-DOs
 1. use gitlab k8s integration